 Mohamed T. El-Ashry

 Dr. El-Ashry served as Chief Executive Officer and Chairman of the Global Environment Facility (GEF), which he helped to establish, from 1994 to 2003.
 He also served as Chairman of the GEF during its Pilot Phase (1991-1994).
 Prior to joining the GEF he served as Chief Environmental Adviser to the President and Director of the Environment Department at the World Bank, as Senior Vice President of the World Resources Institute (WRI), and as Director of Environmental Quality with the Tennessee Valley Authority.
 He has held teaching and research positions at Cairo University, Pan-American-U.A.R.
 Oil Company, Wilkes University and the Environmental Defense Fund.
 He has also served as Senior Environmental Adviser to UNDP, as Special Adviser to the Secretary General of the 1992 U.N.
 Earth Summit, and as a member of a number of International Commissions and Task Forces including the UN Secretary General’s High-Level Panel on System-wide Coherence, the International Commission on Climate Change and Development, and the World Water Commission.
-He is also the Chairman of the Renewable Energy Policy Network for the 21st Century (REN21).
+Chairman of the Renewable Energy Policy Network for the 21st Century (REN21).

 Dr. El-Ashry received his B.S.
 Degree with honors in 1959 from the University of Cairo and M.S.
 (1963) and Ph.D.
 (1966) degrees in Geology from the University of Illinois.
 He is the editor and co-author of three books and has published or presented more than 250 papers.